sindresorhus/merge-streams/readme.md

 Pipe a new readable stream.

-This fails if `MergedStream` has already ended.
+Throws if `MergedStream` has already ended.

 ##### `MergedStream.remove(stream: stream.Readable): void`